ufal/npfl114/exam/questions.md

   recurrent cells, attention, classification layers, argmax/softmax).
   Then write down how exactly is the attention computed.
 [10]

-- Explain how can word embeddings tying be used in a sequence-to-sequence architecture.
+- Explain how is word embeddings tying used in a sequence-to-sequence architecture, including the necessary scaling.
 [5]

 - Write down why are subword units used in text processing, and describe the BPE algorithm for constructing a subword dictionary from a large corpus.
 [5]